libgdx/libgdx.github.io/wiki/articles/getting-help.md

 ## Helping Yourself

-Please go through this short checklist to be sure you haven't missed an easy to find solution.
+Please go through this short checklist to make sure you haven't missed an easy to find solution.

   * Are you using the latest nightly build?
 You can do so by changing `gdxVersion` in `build.gradle` to the snapshot version listed [on GitHub](https://github.com/libgdx/libgdx#readme).
 Please try that first, as issues are being fixed every single day.
-  * Have you read the documentation on the [Table of Contents](/wiki/index)?
+  * Have you read the documentation on the [wiki](/wiki/)?
 It can also be very helpful to look at the [Javadocs](https://javadoc.io/doc/com.badlogicgames.gdx) and [source code](https://github.com/libgdx/libgdx) (don't be shy!).
 Search the [tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests/src/com/badlogic/gdx/tests) for a specific class to find example code.
   * Have you [searched on our Discord server](https://libgdx.com/community/discord/) for your problem?
   * Have you [searched the issue tracker](https://github.com/libgdx/libgdx/issues?q=is%3Aissue) for your problem?
 Be sure to search "All issues", not just "Open issues".